ILIAS-eLearning/ILIAS/docs/development/maintenance.md

 # Additional Rules and Guidelines
-* Although the first decision on new features or feature removals in a unit of code lie with the person/people holding the **Authority to Sign off Conceptual Changes** the final decisions are made by them together with the Product Manager during the Jour Fixe meetings after an open discussion.
+* Although the first decision on new features or feature removals in a unit of code lie with the person/people holding the **Authority to Sign off on Conceptual Changes** the final decisions are made by them together with the Product Manager during the Jour Fixe meetings after an open discussion.
 * If nobody holds the **Authority to (De-)Assign Authorities** for a